unadlib/usm/README.md

 ```

-And this is todo example with usm-redux
+And this is todo example with `usm-redux`:
 ```js
 import Module, { state, action } from 'usm-redux'